 RMIT Award for Excellence - Industry Engagement in Graduate Research

-The RMIT Award for Industry Engagement in Graduate Research has been established in 2017 to recognize an HDR coordinator or supervisor who has initiated or supported innovative and transformational engagement between higher degree research candidates and industry partners.
+The RMIT Award for Industry Engagement in Graduate Research has been established in 2017 to recognize an HDR coordinator, supervisor or team of supervisors who have initiated or supported innovative and transformational engagement between higher degree research candidates and industry partners.

 Selection of the award recipient/s is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
 The Award will be made annually and be presented at the RMIT Research Awards ceremony at the Engaging for Impact 2019 event (18-20 February 2019).

 The recipient of this award is nominated by RMIT for the Australian Council of Graduate Research Award for Promoting Industry Engagement in Graduate Research the following year.